 Advantages of mig welding

-- Controllable speed: MIG welding is way more versatile than the other welding methods when it comes to joining two metals quickly.
+- Controllable speed: MIG welding is way more versatile than the other welding methods when joining two metals quickly.
 You can adjust the wire feed speed, the voltage level, or use both polarity settings for different applications.

 - Easy to use: MIG welding is the easiest welding method to learn, even if you’re a beginner to welding.
 It’s operable single-handedly and easier to control the maneuver of the welding gun on the metal bead.